African humid period: Numerical estimates

 Estimates of the exact amount of increased precipitation vary widely.
 During the African humid period, Saharan rainfall increased to 300–400 mm/year, and values exceeding 400 mm/year may have spread to 19–21° northern latitude.
 In the eastern Sahara, a gradient from 200 mm/year increment in the north to 500 mm/year in the south has been identified.
-An area with less than 100 mm/year may have remained in the Eastern Sahara however, although its driest parts may have received 20-fold more precipitation than today.
+An area with less than 100 mm/year may have remained in the Eastern Sahara; however, although its driest parts may have received 20-fold more precipitation than today.
 Precipitation in the Sahara probably reached no more than 500 mm/year, with large uncertainty.

-Other reconstructed values of the precipitation increase indicate an annual increase of about 150–320 mm in Africa, with strong regional variation.
-From lake levels and other proxies, precipitation increases of 20–33%, 25–40% or 50–100%/40–150% have been inferred for East Africa, with an increase of 40% reconstructed for Northern Africa.
+Other reconstructions indicate an annual increase of about 150–320 mm in Africa, with strong regional variation.
+From lake levels and other proxies, precipitation increases of 20–33%, 25–40%/23-45% or 50–100%/40–150% have been inferred for East Africa, with an increase of 40% reconstructed for Northern Africa.
 In the early Holocene, there appears to have been an eastward- and northward-decreasing trend of humidity.
 Additionally, at Tayma in Arabia a threefold increase appears to have occurred and precipitation in the Wahiba Sands of Oman may have reached 250–500 mm/year.